 In Digital Devil Saga, Cielo conveniently forgot his mouthlaser against a few Mooks (not to mention his lightning spells, booster spells and whatever other non-cutscene skills you've learned by then), as he himself points out in the afterlife a few minutes later!

 It also bears mentioning that Alicia had done dramatic damage to the Marmotah simply with a basic attack.
-She had very nearly crippled it, and since Valkyir are effectively invincible, there was very little reason for her not to just hit it again.
-No suicide attack needed, aside from the fact that she stupidly threw her lance (a Valkyria's main weapon) into the Marmota for no real reason thus forcing the silly suicide dilemma when she could've just sat there and blasted it's radiators until it was a smoking ruin.
+She had very nearly crippled it, and since Valkyrur are effectively invincible, there was very little reason for her not to just hit it again.
+No suicide attack needed, aside from the fact that she stupidly threw her lance (a Valkyria's main weapon) into the Marmotah for no real reason thus forcing the silly suicide dilemma when she could've just sat there and blasted it's radiators until it was a smoking ruin.

 Selvaria wastes her own Suicide Attack by sparing the only credible threat in Gallia's military.
 She specifically asks for Squad 7 to escort her soldiers way from Ghirlandaio so that they'll be spared.
 All she really accomplishes is flash-frying a few thousand people that absolutely no one cares about.